History of calendars: Vedic and Pre-Vedic Era /Ancient India

 Timekeeping was important to Vedic rituals, and Jyotisha was the Vedic-era field of tracking and predicting the movements of astronomical bodies in order to keep time, in order to fix the day and time of these rituals, which were developed around the end of 2nd millennium BC as mentioned in "Sathapatha Brahmana".
 This study was one of the six ancient Vedangas, or ancillary science connected with the Vedas – the scriptures of Hinduism, which was quoted by 5th-century BC scholar Yaska.
 The ancient extant text on Jyotisha is the Vedanga-Jyotisha, which exists in two editions, one linked to Rigveda and other to Yajurveda.
 The Rigveda version is variously attributed to sage Lagadha, and sometimes to sage Shuci.
 The Yajurveda version credits no particular sage, has survived into the modern era with a commentary of Somakara, and is the more studied version.

 The Jyotisha text Brahma-siddhanta, probably composed in the 5th century AD, discusses how to use the movement of planets, sun and moon to keep time and calendar.
-This text also lists trigonometry and mathematical formulae to support its theory of orbits, predict planetary positions and calculate relative mean positions of celestial nodes and apsides.
+This text also lists trigonometry and mathematical formulae to support its theory of orbital, predict planetary positions and calculate relative mean positions of celestial nodes and apsides.
 The text is notable for presenting very large integers, such as 4.32 billion years as the lifetime of the current universe.

 Water clock and sun dials are mentioned in many ancient Hindu texts such as the Arthashastra.
 The Jyotisha texts present mathematical formulae to predict the length of day time, sun rise and moon cycles.

 The modern Hindu calendar, sometimes referred to as Panchanga, is a collective term for the various lunisolar calendars traditionally used in Hinduism.
 They adopt a similar underlying concept for timekeeping, but differ in their relative emphasis on the moon cycle or the sun cycle, the names of months and when they consider the New Year to start.
 The ancient Hindu calendar is similar in conceptual design to the Jewish calendar, but different from the Gregorian calendar.
 Unlike the Gregorian calendar which adds additional days to the lunar month to adjust for the mismatch between twelve lunar cycles (354 lunar days) and nearly 365 solar days, the Hindu calendar maintains the integrity of the lunar month, but inserts an extra full month according to complex rules, every few years, to ensure that the festivals and crop related rituals fall in the appropriate season.

 The Hindu calendars have been in use in the Indian subcontinent since ancient times, and remain in use by the Hindus in India and Nepal, particularly to set Hindu festival dates.
 Early Buddhist and Jain communities of India adopted the ancient Hindu calendar, later Vikrami calendar and then local Buddhist calendars.
 Buddhist and Jain festivals continue to be scheduled according to a lunar system in the luni-solar calendar.